 DAY 07: OCOTAL – MINA LA INDIA – SAN JACINTO – LEÓN

 Breakfast and private transfer south and then west descending from the northern mountains to the Pacific basin through the rugged area of El Jicaral on the only paved road that connects the northern mountains to the seaport of Corinto, the deep-water port that was mined by the CIA in the 1980’s.
-A stop in route to León at the tiny village of Mina La India were a handful of artisan gold prospectors or “guiriseros” still extract gold from the surrounding hillsides in a manner that has been used for centuries.
-Meeting with some of the miners to learn how they work.
+A stop in route to León at the tiny village of Mina La India were a handful of artisan gold prospectors or “guiriseros” still extract gold from the surrounding hillsides in a ingenious manner.
+Meeting with some of the miners to learn the reality of their life and work.
 Transfer through the heart of Maribios Volcano Range, with a stop at the village of San Jacinto to see the volcanic activity there, finishing in the lively colonial city of León.
-Lodging at the Hotel El Convento in León’s historic center.
+Lodging at selected Hotel in León’s historic center.

 DAY 08: LEÓN

 Full day tour of colonial León, the city where Nicaragua’s passions for liberty and poetry have been in full force for more than a century and one of the hardest fought battles of the revolution of 1979.
 León’s colonial period churches, including Central America’s largest cathedral and wall murals make a beautiful backdrop to this examination of Nicaragua’s poetry and revolutionary history.
 Meeting with a veteran from the war of 1979, visit to the home of Nicaragua’s two greatest poets Rubén Darío and Alfonso Cortés.
-Lodging at the Hotel El Convento.
+Lodging at selected Hotel.

 DAY 09: LEÓN – LEÓN VIEJO – GRANADA

 Transfer south to the shores of Lake Managua at the base of the smoking Momotombo Volcano to visit the UNESCO World Patrimony site of León Viejo.
 The original site of León was abandoned in 1609 after years of colonial government corruption and volcanic eruptions and not rediscovered until 1967.
 Today it is a park and archeological site and the perfect place to examine Nicaragua’s troubled beginnings as a Spanish colonial province.
-Transfer to colonial Granada for lodging at the Hotel Plaza Colón on historic central park in Granada.
+Transfer to colonial Granada for lodging at selected Hotel in Granada.